jinzishuai/jark-demo/install-karpenter-2-eks/README.md

 5. Run the last script: `./install-karpenter-2-eks-step5.sh`: this finishes the installation.

+## Note About Recreation

+- [delete-karpenter-roles.sh](delete-karpenter-roles.sh) is incomplete as it won't delete the IAM roles until the policies are deleted or detached.
+The AWS console is able to easily delete them without the additional trouble.
+But the script can still be useful to detach and delete the instance profile.
+- [install-karpenter-2-eks-step1.sh](install-karpenter-2-eks-step1.sh) can be re-run when needed and some steps might fail since the resource already exists.
+But in many cases that is okay.
+- If the EKS is recreated, the OIDC URL would have changed.
+We will have to recreate at least the `KarpenterControllerRole` role and also retag the subnets and security groups.
+In this case,
+  - First run [delete-karpenter-roles.sh](delete-karpenter-roles.sh) and delete the two Karpenter IAM roles in AWS console.
+  - Then follow the above procedures, starting with running [install-karpenter-2-eks-step1.sh](install-karpenter-2-eks-step1.sh) again.

 # Using Karpenter

 ## Define the Default NodePool and EC2NodeClass for CPU instances